-Sow seeds in spring in well-drained soil in a sunny position.
+Sow seeds in spring in well-drained soil mix in a sunny position.
 Do not allow the soil to dry out.
-Prick out the seedlings into individual pots when they are large enough to handle.
+Plant the seedlings into individual pots when they are large enough to handle.

-The division is very easy and can be carried out at almost any time in the growing season, though is probably best done in spring or early summer.
+Dividing your Hylotelephium is very easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
 Larger divisions can be planted out direct into their permanent positions.

 Pests and Diseases of Hylotelephium

-There are no serious insect or disease problems with Hylotelephium in particular.
+There are no serious pests or disease problems with Hylotelephium in particular.
 In some instances, slugs, scale, mealybugs, nematodes, aphids, and weevils may appear.

 - Back to genus Hylotelephium